borjkhani/RGC_Neuroprotection/README.md

 Published article DOI: https://doi.org/10.1371/journal.pone.0348068

 ## Citation

-If you use this code in your research, please cite:
+If you use this code or model in your research, please cite:

 ```bibtex
 @article{Borjkhani2026,